-Professional dog training, puppy classes, nose work, Good Manners and other group classes, and dog walking.
+Professional dog training, behaviour consultations, puppy classes, nose work, Good Manners and other group classes, and dog walking.
 Making life easier for pet dog owners.

 Just want to enjoy life with a well-mannered family companion?
 Ready to work on your dog's problem behaviour?
 Have a new puppy that needs socialising and education?
 Looking for new fun activities with your dog?